nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris has volunteered to remain on earth after the Rapture; he will spend his time fighting the Anti-Christ.
+>Chuck Norris and Mr. T walked into a bar.
+The bar was instantly destroyed, as that level of awesome cannot be contained in one building.
 <!-- /joke -->

-*Last update: Sat, 15 May 2021 06:28:25 GMT*
+*Last update: Sat, 15 May 2021 07:25:47 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)